HugzGJ9/Quantitative_Finance/README.md

 # Quantitative Finance Library & Option Book Management Tool

-Welcome to the **Quantitative Finance Library**, a Python-based toolkit for modeling, analyzing, and managing financial derivatives.
+Welcome to the **Quantitative Finance Library**, a Python-based toolkit for modeling, analyzing, and managing books of european options.
 This repository is the result of in-depth studies in quantitative finance, combining practical tools with advanced academic concepts.

-I have also led parallel studies on:
-- **Optimization** techniques for portfolio management.
-- **Pricing CSSOs**.
-- **Swing Options** for energy markets.
-- **DA Power Correlations** between countries.
-- **Cross-Border Optimizations** in power markets.

-This library integrates these research insights into actionable tools for advanced financial and energy market analysis.

 ---

 ## 📊 Features and Highlights

-- **Comprehensive Risk Analysis**: Delta, Gamma, Vega, Theta, and PnL risk metrics.
+- **Comprehensive Risk Analysis**: Includes PnL, Greeks, Vega convexity, skew, and term structure risk metrics.
-- **Option Portfolio Management**: Analyze and manage books of European options.
+- **Option Portfolio Management**: Analyzing and managing books of European options.
-- **Dynamic Simulations**: Simulate the evolution of underlying assets and risk profiles.
+- **Dynamic Simulations**: Simulating the evolution of underlying assets and risk profiles.
-- **Volatility Surfaces**: Model volatility skew and term structures for accurate pricing.
+- **Volatility Surfaces**: Modeling volatility as a surface for active volatility trading.
+- **Learning Tool**: A valuable application for an initial assessment of risk exposure in a new, advanced trading strategy.

 ---